Pete Townshend: 1996–present: latest Who work

 From the mid-1990s through the present, Townshend has participated in a series of tours with the surviving members of the Who, including a 2002 tour that continued despite Entwistle's death.

 In February 2006, a major world tour by the Who was announced to promote their first new album since 1982.
 Townshend published a semi-autobiographical story The Boy Who Heard Music as a serial on a blog beginning in September 2005.
 The blog closed in October 2006, as noted on Townshend's website.
 It is now owned by a different user and does not relate to Townshend's work in any way.
 On 25 February 2006, he announced the issue of a mini-opera inspired by the novella for June 2006.
 In October 2006 the Who released their first album in 24 years, Endless Wire.

 The Who performed at the Super Bowl XLIV half-time show on 7 February 2010, playing a medley of songs that included "Pinball Wizard", "Who Are You", "Baba O'Riley", "See Me, Feel Me", and "Won't Get Fooled Again".
 In 2012, the Who announced they would tour the rock opera Quadrophenia.

 The Who were the final performers at the 2012 Summer Olympics closing ceremony in London, performing a medley of "Baba O'Riley", "See Me, Feel Me", and "My Generation".

 On 22 March 2018, Townshend stated that a new Who album should feature original songs by Roger Daltrey as well as him.
 That album, simply titled Who, was released on 6 December 2019.
 It was the band's second album as a duo, and their first in thirteen years.

 Unfinished work

-The Age of Anxiety, formerly Floss The Musical, is the name given to a work-in-progress by Townshend.
+The Age of Anxiety, formerly Floss the Musical, is the name given to a work-in-progress by Townshend.
 The musical has been a work in progress at least since 2009 with an original estimated release of 2011.
 On 24 January 2012 Townshend sold the rights to all of his back catalog and much of his future work including Floss The Musical if it is ever completed.
 He summarized the work in an interview with Sirius Satellite Radio published February 2010.
 In a 2015 interview Townshend stated that the work was intended to be an art installation.
-In March 2019 it was announced that a work entitled The Age of Anxiety would be published as a novel, with an opera to follow.
+In March 2019 it was announced that a work titled The Age of Anxiety would be published as a novel, with an opera to follow.